Amway is one of the most popular MLM companies in the world.

 While I cannot speak for every single product in the Amway product range (there are a lot of them), the reviews I am seeing do paint Amway products as decent products.

 Some people find them a little bit overpriced, but I suppose that is Amway overpricing them in order to ensure that they can pay out those hefty commissions.

 Is Amway a Pyramid Scheme?

-No, and the FTC has stated as such.
+No, Amway is not a pyramid scheme and the FTC has stated as such.